verdantlearn/gis-beginner-oe4bw/modules/Introduction/_posts/2000-02-01-holding-page.md

 ---
-title: Welcome
+title: Under construction
-published: false
 ---

-## Module 1: Introducing QGIS

-The materials for this module will be published on Friday 11 June 2021
+The next part of this module has yet to be published :exclamation: - please revisit this module on Friday 11 June to see more

-Have you completed the Preparation module?

-### Learning objectives